iainwo/algorithms/algorithms/sorting/merge_sort/README.md

     - compare returns negative if a<b
     - compare returns positive if a>b,
     - zero if a=b
+- better than quicksort, for large externalized data.

 [1]: http://www.opendatastructures.org
 [2]: https://www.geeksforgeeks.org/merge-sort/